What is Ehlers-Danlos Syndrome (EDS)?

-There are several different types of EDS.
-While there are some symptoms that are the same, each type of EDS is different.
-For all types of EDS, diagnosis is based on medical and family histories and a physical exam.
+There are several types of EDS.
+Though some symptoms are the same, each type of EDS is different.

 The three most common types of EDS are:

-- Pain, which first appears as “growing pains” in young children, but can become more widespread and chronic in teens and older individuals.
+- Pain that first appears as “growing pains” in young children, but can become more widespread and chronic in teens and older people.
 Pain is caused by the overall joint instability.
-Physical therapy and nonsteroidal anti-inflammatory medications are the main treatment for this pain.
-Surgery may give only temporary relief since the joints often become unstable again.

-- Skin wounds may take more time to heal, and sometimes sutures from surgery will not hold a wound closed.
+- Skin wounds may take more time to heal.
+Sometimes sutures from surgery will not hold a wound closed.
 Scars may stretch and widen.
 Stretch marks often occur.

-- May have dental issues, like high palate with dental crowding, poor enamel, multiple cavities, receding gums, bleeding gums, periodontal disease
+- May have dental issues like high palate with dental crowding, poor enamel, many cavities, receding gums, bleeding gums, gum disease.

-- Jaw pain and dislocation are common and can lead to temporomandibular joint disorders (TMJ).
+- Jaw pain and dislocation are common.
+This can lead to temporomandibular joint disorders (TMJ).

 - Frequent headaches

-There is no genetic test for EDS-HT.
-The diagnosis is based on physical exam and medical and family histories.
-It is important that you find a doctor who has experience treating EDS-HT.
+There is no genetic test for hEDS.
+The diagnosis is based on physical exam and medical / family histories.
+It is vital that you find a doctor who has experience treating hEDS.

-The second most common type of EDS is the classic type (previously known as EDS type I and II).
-Classic EDS is similar to EDS-HT and patients will have:
+The second most common type of EDS is the classic type (known before as EDS type I & II).

 - Loose joints

-Diagnosis of classic EDS can be made based on clinical findings.
-Genetic testing is available for classic EDS (generally performed on a blood sample).
-There are two collagen genes that are known to cause classic EDS, COL5A1and COL5A2.
+The diagnosis of classic EDS can be made based on clinical findings.
+There is genetic testing for classic EDS (most often done on a blood sample) but there is only about a 50 percent chance of people with features of classic EDS having a change found in one of these genes.
+There are two collagen genes that are known to cause classic EDS, COL5A1 and COL5A2.
 You need only to have a change in one copy of one of those genes to have classic EDS.

-- Distinct facial appearance with a thin nose, thin lips and hollow-appearing cheeks
+- Distinct facial look with a thin nose, thin lips and hollow-looking cheeks

-- Thin “see-through” skin – can see blood vessels just beneath the skin in areas that are not typical
+- Thin “see-through” skin where blood vessels are seen just under the skin in areas that are not typical

 - Normal scar formation